 Chattahoochee Technical College Aviation Training Academy

-The Aviation Training Academy just broke ground and will be located at the Paulding Northwest Atlanta Airport.
-The Academy will prepare students for high-demand careers to repair, service, and maintain the entire aircraft including airframe and powerplant systems and components by preparing them to obtain their Airframe and Powerplant license required by the FAA to maintain aircraft.
+The Aviation Training Academy is located at the Paulding Northwest Atlanta Airport.
+The Academy, which opened its doors in early 2024, prepare students for high-demand careers to repair, service, and maintain the entire aircraft including airframe and powerplant systems and components by preparing them to obtain their Airframe and Powerplant license required by the FAA to maintain aircraft.
 Additional projected program areas include avionics, aircraft structural technology, and aircraft upholstery.

 Georgia has over 4,600 miles of active rail lines and transports more than 196 million tons of freight each year.
 From Paulding County, businesses have access to the largest rail network in the southeast and direct routes to the Mid-Atlantic, Northeast and Midwest regions of the U.S. Norfolk Southern, one of the two Class I railroads in the state, has a facility adjacent to the county and we will explore possible rail spurs in designated industrial areas.